J

 Position Tracking

-The app tracks user positions and floor changes:
+An indoor navigation app can track user positions and floor changes:

 export async function storePosition(db: IDBDatabase, position: GeolocationPosition) {